SaiOduri/QR-Card/README.md

   - Brendan Manning
   - Rahmatullah Nekyar

-### WHAT IS SOCIALCONNECT?
+### WHAT IS QR Card?

-Social Connect is a platform where users can connect multiple social medias easily and efficiently.
+QR Card is a platform where users can connect multiple social medias easily and efficiently.
 We provide a service that essentially saves people a lot of time and allows you to have all your social medias in one link!

-### HOW DO YOU USE SOCIALCONNECT?
+### HOW DO YOU USE QR Card?

 The beauty of this app, is that it's so easy to use!
 No logins required!!